 At $379 it isn’t the cheapest hiking jacket out there, but it might well be the best.
 Broke Backpacker tip: sometimes you can find them on Amazon for under $300.

-Best Travel Jacket for Women – Patagonia Nano Air Hoodie
+Best Travel Jacket for Women – Patagonia Nano Puff

-Patagonia joins our best travel jacket list again with the women’s Nano Air Hoody.
+Patagonia joins our best travel jacket list again with the women’s version of the Nano Puff (sans the hood).

-This is the jacket merges the comfort of fleece with the warmth of a puffy jacket.
-Whether you are hitting the town, the slopes, or tackling a summit bid in the summer, the Nano Air Hoody has got you covered.
+This is the jacket merges the comfort of down with the warmth of a lightweight jacket.
+Whether you are hitting the town, the slopes, or tackling a summit bid in the summer, the Nano Puff has got you covered.

-The Nano Air was technically designed for rock climbers.
-As is the case with most of Patagonia’s gear, the Nano Air is certainly a multi-purpose unit.
+The Nano Puff was technically designed for rock climbers and thru-hikers.
+As is the case with most of Patagonia’s gear, the Nano Puff is certainly a multi-purpose unit.
 If you are a lady looking to score the perfect travel jacket, your search is over.

-Ana, contributing writer and editor at the Broke Backpacker had this to say about the women’s Patagonia Nano Air Hoodie: “The Nano Air Hoody is amazing.
+Ana, contributing writer and editor at the Broke Backpacker had this to say about the women’s Patagonia Nano Puff jacket: “The Nano Puff is amazing.
 I have used it all over, in multiple countries and it has held up great.
 It is super warm and a good insulator jacket.
 Because it is not down it can get wet and dry a little faster than a down would.
 I highly recommend checking them out.”

-For $299, you will be investing in a fantastic jacket that can handle all of the wear and tear of a seasoned traveler.
+For $199, you will be investing in a fantastic jacket that can handle all of the wear and tear of a seasoned traveler.
 In case you haven’t gathered it by now, Patagonia makes excellent products, and their line of ladies gear is no different.
+This one is made specifically to fit a ladies frame but there are loads of similar mens waterproof travel jackets out there so don’t feel excluded guys!
+The Nano Air is maybe the best travel jacket women can buy!

 Best Snowboard/Ski Jacket – Arc’teryx Macai Jacket